 That trip to Banff I mentioned earlier would have required a rental car.
 Going to Montreal was a smart move because we not only saved money on the flight, we also saved money by using the public transportation system.

 If you’re on a budget, avoid Switzerland and Singapore.
-There are certain cities that are just plain expensive–and others that are not.
+Certain cities are just plain expensive — and others are not.
 Do your research ahead of time.

 If I’m interested in a destination, I quickly scan the Airbnb and hotel prices because that’s often a good indicator of the cost of living in that city.
 Also, Google the exchange rate before you book.

-Unless you’re in an inexpensive place like Bali, skip the fancy digs.
+Unless you’re in an inexpensive place like Bali, you can skip the fancy digs.
 I’ll use another example from Montreal.
 We saw beautifully designed Airbnbs that were a bit pricey.
-But we landed on a bare bones Airbnb (pretty sure maintained by a frat bro) that was clean, had some Ikea furniture and boasted an incredible view of the skyline.
+But we landed on a bare-bones Airbnb (pretty sure maintained by a college student) that was clean, had some Ikea furniture and boasted an incredible view of the skyline.

-Because it was so bare bones, it was listed for a low price.
-I realized that I wouldn’t be snapping photos inside the Airbnb, so why spend more money for decor?
+Because it was bare-bones, it was listed for a low price.
+I realized that I wouldn’t be snapping photos inside the Airbnb, so why spend more money on decor?
 I’m not traveling to see a pretty fireplace mantle.
 The view, however, was incredible.

 Follow me on Instagram: @megstraightup